navveenb/lean-agentic-ai/foundation-agentic-ai/monolithic-vs-modular-agents.md

-# Day 6 – Monolithic AI Calls vs. Modular Agents
+# Monolithic AI Calls vs. Modular Agents
 *Choosing the Right Approach for Cost, Carbon, and Control*

 ---